Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 With 2.89 billion monthly active users, Facebook is by far the most popular social media platform out there, giving marketers the opportunity to reach anyone virtually.

-Apart from its vast audience, Facebook is heavily visual, which is basically the go-to reason for choosing a platform to place your ads.
+Apart from its vast audience, Facebook is heavily visual, which is basically the go-to reason for choosing a platform to place your media ads.

 Another great benefit of Facebook is that it is popular across diverse demographics - from teenagers to parents, almost anyone has an active Facebook account.